Mosaibah/Stock-Alertify/Notes.md

 #### Should i use request library or http.client ?
 - http.client a standard library from Python (less intuitive, more control)
-- Reqest external library (Readable and concise)
+- Request external library (Readable and concise)
 - I'll go with request, because its simple